qooxdoo/qooxdoo/documentation/manual/source/pages/tool/source_code_validation.rst

 Explicitly ignoring messages
 ============================

-Starting with qooxdoo 0.8.3 the following three doc comments can be used to explicitly ignore specific lint messages:
+The following doc comments can be used to explicitly ignore specific lint messages:

 ::